 Whichever observatory you choose, please remember to:

-- Buy your tickets online in advance.
-It helps you save money, and also avoid long queues at the venue
+• Buy your tickets online in advance.
+It helps you save money and also avoid long queues at the attraction.

-- It is always colder at the observatory than how it felt at the ground.
+• It is always colder at the observatory than it feels at the ground.
 Always carry an extra layer along.

 Sources